Authored By: Iowa Legal Aid

 Under Iowa Law, the landlord must give you a "habitable" unit at the beginning of your tenancy.
 This means that your apartment or house must not have any serious health or safety problems.
 Therefore, the condition of your unit should not have signs of rodent or pest infestation, leaky pipes, exposed wiring, etc. The basic functional parts of the unit should be in working order.
 Functional parts of the unit include plumbing, heating, and structural parts like ceilings, walls, windows, and floors.
 All should be in good repair.
 If there are problems, bring them to the attention of the landlord.
 This will give your landlord time to make repairs before you move in.

-Also under Iowa Law, tenants are responsible to return the unit to the landlord in the same condition it was at the beginning of the tenancy.
+Also, under Iowa Law, tenants are responsible to return the unit to the landlord in the same condition it was in at the beginning of the tenancy.
 "Normal wear and tear" is allowed.
 This means that you should document the condition of the unit on the day you move in.
 This can be done by taking pictures, making a checklist, and doing a "walk-through" with the landlord.

 Pictures are helpful to show how much cleaning you did when you moved in.
-However, you must be careful that the picture actually shows what was in front of the camera when you took it.
+However, you must be careful that the picture shows what was in front of the camera when you took it.
 Be sure the picture is in focus.
 If size is important, be sure to put something in the picture that will help show the size.
 For example, if there are water stains on the wall or ceiling, put a ruler next to the stain before taking the picture.
 You could use this picture later to prove you didn't cause the problem.
 Another example would be to put a dustpan next to the pile of trash you swept up.
 Since everyone knows how big a dustpan is, a judge will have no trouble figuring out how high the trash pile was.

 Another way to show the condition of the apartment on the day you moved in is to make a checklist of the condition of the unit.
 Start with the functional areas first.
-This includes electricity, plumbing, walls, ceilings, floors, doors, windows, heating, air-conditioning, etc. Under each of these areas you should note any problems.
+This includes electricity, plumbing, walls, ceilings, floors, doors, windows, heating, air conditioning, etc. Under each of these areas you should note any problems.
 For example, under "floors" you may want to note anything wrong with the carpet including loose threads, worn spots, cigarette burns, stains, cleanliness, etc.

 After you have composed a thorough list, you may want to do a "walk-through" with your landlord.
 Make an appointment with your landlord to go through your apartment and note all the problems you have set down on the list.
 Also, you may add anything your landlord points out.
 After the walk-through, have the landlord sign and date the list.
 If your landlord is not available for a walk-through, you may want to call the City Housing Inspector to help you.
 If they are not available, then you can ask a friend.
 In any case, you may want them to sign and date the checklist.
-You can have your list notarized by a notary public if you like.
+You can have their signature on your list notarized by a notary public if you like.

 CARE OF THE UNIT DURING TENANCY